The 20 Best Restaurants and Cafe with Vegetarian Menu in Kyoto

 MIyakoyasai Kamo Shijo Karasuma Main Outlet

-MIyakoyasai Kamo Shijo Karasuma not only offers lunch and dinner, but breakfast too, which is very healthy option for everyone as it is a vegetable buffet.
+MIyakoyasai Kamo Shijo Karasuma not only offers lunch and dinner but breakfast too, which is a very healthy option for everyone as it is a vegetable buffet.
 The ingredients are picked in the morning by the staff, and then cooked and served in more than 15 different kinds of Japanese foods.
 There is also a bar where uncooked fresh vegetables are set up for you, and all you can drink costs just 300 yen – the alcohol version costs for just 980 yen.
-It’s really worth a visit.
+It’s worth a visit.

 Opening times: Breakfast 8:00-10:00, Lunch 11:00-15:30, Dinner 17:30-22:00

 Access: 2 mins walk from Shijo station on subway Karasuma line or 3 mins walk from Karasuma station on Hanky Koto line

 Sujata’s Restaurant-Nest serves Japanese food and some different Indian curry and starts their cooking once an order is made.
 Also, there is a Gyoza dumpling set and a vegetable ramen set – so very healthy and happily full.

 If you don’t want heavy meals, there are samosa and homemade cakes, all offered at a very reasonable price and great quality, so you can save money for something else.

 Opening times: Monday, Tuesday, Thursday and Friday 12:00-18:00, Saturday and Sunday 12:00-17:00, Wednesday closed